tooploox/oya/README.md

 ## How it works

 A directory is included in the build process if contains an Oyafile regardless of how deeply nested it is.
-You can use Oyafiles in these directories to define their own hooks.
+You can use Oyafiles in these directories to define their own tasks.

-For example, to set up a CI/CD pipeline in a mono-repository containing several microservices, you'd put each microservice in its directory, each with its own Oyafile containing the hooks necessary to support the CI/CD workflow.
+For example, to set up a CI/CD pipeline in a mono-repository containing several microservices, you'd put each microservice in its directory, each with its own Oyafile containing the tasks necessary to support the CI/CD workflow.

 Imagine you have the following file structure: